flutter/flutter/specs/style.md

      // otherwise, get the default value; cache it; return it

-  readonly attribute Boolean needsLayout; // means that a property with needsLayout:true has changed on this node or one of its descendants readonly attribute LayoutManager layoutManager;
+  readonly attribute Boolean needsLayout; // means that a property with needsLayout:true has changed on this node or one of its descendants
+    // needsLayout is set to false by the ownerLayoutManager's default layout() method readonly attribute LayoutManager layoutManager;

   readonly attribute LayoutManager ownerLayoutManager; // defaults to the parentNode.layoutManager